Normal Anatomy of the Shoulder Joint

 The shoulder is a highly movable body joint that allows various movements of the arm.
 It is a ball and socket joint, where the head of the humerus (upper arm bone) articulates with the socket of the scapula (shoulder blade) called the glenoid.
 The two articulating surfaces of the bones are covered with cartilage, which prevents friction between the moving bones.
 The cartilage is lubricated by synovial fluid.
 Tendons and ligaments around the shoulder joint provide strength and stability to the joint.

-For more information about "Shoulder Joint Replacement" with the following links.
+For more information about "Shoulder Joint Replacement" click on the following links.

 Shoulder instability is a chronic condition that causes frequent dislocations of the shoulder joint.